cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 Additionally, it is important to note that these two properties also constrain the way transaction classes and transaction classification logic can evolve in an existing implementation.
-If either transaction classes or classification logic are not modified in a coordinated manner in a working system, there will be at least a period where the these two properties may not hold for all transactions.
+If either transaction classes or classification logic are not modified in a coordinated manner in a working system, there will be at least a period where these two properties may not hold for all transactions.

 > TODO: Need to find somewhere in the text to say: "ReCheckTx" doesn't classify, its mempool information is disregarded"